tobiasgeron/Tremaine_Weinberg/README.md

 ### Table 1

+`iauname`: The NSA-iauname of this target.
+`dr8_id`: The GZ DESI identifier of this target.
+`MANGAID`: The MaNGA-id of this target.
 `PLATEIFU`: The MaNGA plate-ifu number of this target.
 `RA`: The right ascension of this target.
 Identical to the OBJRA column in the MaNGA DRPALL.
 `DEC`: The declination of this target.
 Identical to the OBJDEC column in the MaNGA DRPALL.